Tiny-Foxes/ComboNumbers-by-MattMayuga/README.md

 **765PRO LIVE THEATER STAGE**\*:
 Thanking you, welcoming, and dreaming as MILLIONSTARS!
 Based on THE iDOLM@STER MILLION LIVE!: Theater Days.

+**Dreams of the Band**:
+Make sure to bring your musical instruments for a poppin' party.
+Based on BanG Dream!
+Girls Band Party!.

 **Mishiro Stage**\*:
 Step right into the Cinderella stage.
 Based on THE iDOLM@STER CINDERELLA GIRLS: Starlight Stage.